aqreed/scikit-aero/README.rst

 Testing
 =======

-scikit-aero recommends py.test for running the test suite.
+scikit-aero recommends pytest for running the test suite.
 Running from the top directory:

 .. code-block:: bash

         $ pytest

-To test code coverage, make sure you install `py.test-cov`_ extension and run:
+To test code coverage, make sure you install `pytest-cov`_ extension and run from the top directory:

 .. code-block:: bash

-        $ pytest --cov skaero/
+        $ pytest --cov

 .. _`py.test-cov`: https://pypi.python.org/pypi/pytest-cov